CodeWizard6/Pen-testing-blog/_Active-Directory/Escape.md

 ## Step 2 — Obtaining initial foothold as Sql_svc

 As both LDAP and RPC enumeration led to dead ends, I go back to exploring Microsoft SQL server on port 1433 using the tool **mssqlclient** from the Impacket collection of tools.
-The downloaded PDF file earlier contain MS SQL Server credentials per Figure 8 below.
+The downloaded PDF file earlier contain MS SQL Server credentials per Figure 9 below.

 ![User credentials found in downloaded PDF file](/Pen-testing-blog/assets/images/1__bATNc__QoarkC__gJ2wGhkRg.png "Figure 9 - User credentials found in downloaded PDF file")

-Per Figure 9, I use was able to use the obtained credentials to login to the SQl server.
+Per Figure 10 below, I was able to use the obtained credentials to login to the SQl server.

 ```bash
 PublicUser:GuestUserCantWrite1@10.10.11.202